OHDSI/TxPath/README.md

 **Sections**
 TxPath has three main components:

-* UI for defining studies
+* UI for defining studies  (Study Definition UI Files) - These currently live in Atlas panacea branch
-* UI for viewing results
+* UI for viewing results  (Results UI files) - These currently are standalone
-* APIs for study definition, execution, and result viewing
+* APIs for study definition, execution, and result viewing (WebAPI files) - These currently live in WebAPI OHDSI-59 branch

 **Community Objectives**
-* Modify TxPath WebAPIs to support latest version of WebAPI and SqlRender
+* Modify TxPath WebAPI files to support latest version of WebAPI and SqlRender
-* Deploy UI as standalone application pending determination of optimal location for TxPath within Atlas.
+* Deploy full UI as standalone application pending determination of optimal location for TxPath within Atlas.

 Apache 2.0 License